MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - The email or attachment for the email doesn't have a label
 -     - The attachment can be an Office document or PDF document

-When these conditions are met, if the recipient's email address is not included in a list of allowed domain names, the user sees one of the following pop-up messages:
+When these conditions are met, if the recipient's email address is not included in a list of allowed domain names, the user sees a pop-up messages with one of the following actions:

-- Warn: The user can confirm and send, or cancel
+- Warn: The user can confirm and send, or cancel.

-- Justify:  The user is prompted for justification (predefined options or freeform).
-They can then send or cancel.
+- Justify: The user is prompted for justification (predefined options or free-form).
+The user can then send or cancel the email.
 The justification text is written to the email x-header, so that it can be read by other systems.
 For example, data loss prevention (DLP) services.

 - Block: The user is prevented from sending the email while the condition remains.
 The message includes the reason for blocking the email, so the user can address the problem.
 For example, remove specific recipients, or label the email.